DanielOchoa/Gojira/README.md

 Gojira
 ======

+*Update: I will soon start working on this project again.
+Multi pages are difficult since you lose the state of your app and it makes it very difficult to handle multi-page apps as one.

 This is a Cordova Plugin that allows you to create native transitions with JS thus allowing you to create a multi-page application.
 In Other words - a hybrid application with native navigation.
 Mind.
 Blown.

 Usage